bill-of-materials/awesome-minitel/readme.md

-This section is dedicated on the hardware you can connect to a Minitel (serial port or telephonic port / non-destructive) or the physical hardware modifications you can perform on the terminal.
+This section is dedicated on the hardware you can connect to a Minitel (serial port or telephonic port / non-destructive) or the physical hardware modifications (potentially destructive) you can perform on the terminal.

 ### DIY Serial interface